jreades/popchange/CODE.md

 2. To give us the regions that makes up England so that we can break up the processing into smaller chunks.

 In short, \#2 gives us access to parallelisation options as long as the grid aligns across regional boundaries (more on this in the `grid.R` file).

+## Ordnance Survey of Norther Ireland (OSNI)

+For reasons best known to itself, OSNI has made it far more difficult to find and access open data -- I couldn't even locate information about what projection was being used!
+At any rate, the large scale boundary data set _is_ open and can be downloaded for free, so this is what I've used:  http://osni-spatial-ni.opendata.arcgis.com/datasets?q=Boundaries&sort_by=relevance

+The projection is EPSG:29901 (OSNI 1952 / Irish National Grid).

+**_Note: in order to make this work reasonably efficiently, you will need to run a pre-processing step on the NI data in order to merge it into the OS GB data set.
+I have written code to complete this step for you._**

 ## National Statistics Postcode Lookup